How to Fix The Network Security Key Isn’t Correct on Windows

 1. Reinstall your driver

-- Now choose Device Manager from the list.
+- Press Windows key + X and choose Device Manager from the list.

 - Locate your network adapter, right-click it, and choose Uninstall device.

 - When the confirmation menu appears, check Remove driver software for this device, and click Uninstall.

 - Once the driver is removed, click Scan for hardware changes icon.

 After doing that, Windows will try to install the default driver.
 If the default driver doesn’t work, you might have to update it and check if that solves The network key isn’t correct error.

 2. Make sure that your network drivers are up to date